spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ### Create Cluster Profile (Azure)

-[Cluster profiles page](https://docs.spectrocloud.com/cluster-profiles) are templates you create with the following core layers and any add-on layers such as security, monitoring, logging, and more.
+[Cluster profiles](https://docs.spectrocloud.com/cluster-profiles) are templates you create with the following core layers and any add-on layers such as security, monitoring, logging, and more.
  - Operating System (OS)
  - Kubernetes distribution and version
  - Network Container Interface (CNI)